Maxime-Jauroyon/Univ-TER/README.md

 	- A list of reactions and inhibitions.
 - Print the input document (without commentary and empty lines)
 - Print the list of reactions and inhibitors linked to their reactions
-- Specify the length of the path to find (will return the corresponding list of reactions)
+- Specify the length of the path to find, up to 6 (will return the corresponding list of reactions)
 - Display the program's version
 - Specify the output file (default: stdout)